Trails for Hiking & Biking in Miller Beach

 Marquette Greenway Trail: Hard Pack/ Gravel.
 Beautiful views of Long Lake, scenic wetlands with beaver lodges, oak savannas, and forested dunes.
 Connects to Miller Woods and West Beach which are both parts of the national park.
 Cuts through the center of the Miller Beach neighborhood.
 Trail connections at Grand Avenue and Montgomery Streets about 1/2 mile south of the lake.
 Note: Grand to West Beach is great for bike riding.
 Grand Avenue to the Paul H. Douglas Center parking lot is good for hiking but a little rough for biking at this time.
 West of Lake Street is rough gravel.

 Marquette Park Loop: Paved.
 1 1/2 mile.
-Bike path circling Marquette Park with gorgeous views of Lake Michigan, past historic architecture and thru an oak savanna.
-Passes next to the kayak launch on the Calumet Lagoon, the Marquette Pavilion and the historic Gary Bathing Beach building now called the Gary Aquatorium.
-Connects to the Chanute Trail thru the west end of the Marquette Park parking lot.
-This Indiana Audubon birding festival destination passes along the southern most point of Lake Michigan.
-Indiana Birding Trail site at the eastern concession stand area on the lakefront.
-Listed as an Important Birding Area by the Audubon Society.
+Bike path circling Marquette Park with gorgeous views of Lake Michigan, and thru an oak savanna.
+Passes the kayak launch on the Calumet Lagoon, the Marquette Pavilion, and the historic Gary Aquatorium.
+Connect directly to the Chanute Trail on this loop or other key routes.

 Nelson Algren/Simone de Beauvoir Trail: Paved.
 Short connection to Marquette Park Pavilion from east end of Forest Avenue.
 Oak savanna & views of the Calumet Lagoon.
 Begins adjacent to Nelson Algren former home on the lagoon at the end of Forest Avenue.